-Yspaddaden blinked and blinked and blinked and then the spear fell out his eye.
-The giant wiped his eye again and again with a rag the size of one of Prydwen’s sails but he could not stop it watering.
+Yspaddaden blinked, and blinked, and blinked, and then the spear fell out his eye.
+The giant wiped his eye again, and wiped it again, and yet again, each time with a rag the size of one of the Prydwen’s sails, but he could not stop it watering.

-“A cur to have as a son-in-law!”
-He spluttered.
-“I’ll not see the sun rise easy of a morning again for the rest of my life and the wind will always be having my eye to watering.
+“A cur to have as a son-in-law!” he spluttered.
+“I’ll not see the sun rise easy of a morning for the rest of my life and the wind will always be having my eye to watering.
 What a curse to live with to the end of my days!”
-But then he turned to Culhwch and said
+But then he turned to Culhwch and said …

 “Aye!
 Aye!
 Aye!
 Olwen shall indeed be thy bride.
 But first thou must perform the anoethu, the impossible tasks.”
 And his yellow teeth peered out from round the blackened gums as he smiled to himself, for he knew no man could do the things that he would ask and so he would have Culhwch for his breakfast.